 5 THE VERIFICATION OF INFORMATION PROVIDED

-.
-Parents/Guardians should note that the information contained within an application that qualifies the child for admission may require to be verified.
+Parents/Guardians should note that the information contained within an application that qualifies the child for admission will be verified.

-.
-This information will be requested on or shortly after 19 June 2021 when they have been notified of their allocation of a place at the School.
+This information may be requested on or shortly after 21 May 2022 when they have been notified of their allocation of a place at the School.

 6 ADMISSION TO YEAR 8 FOLLOWING COMPLETION OF THE TRANSFER PROCEDURE